vivekkhimani/DataStructuresAndAlgorithmsPractice/CONTRIBUTING.md

 ### Basic Instructions:
 - Every topic covered on the "Index" section of main README.md file needs to have a seperate directory.
 Let's address such specific directories for each topic as "Topic Directories".
-- Each "Topic Directory" should contain a README.md file which is further divided in 3 sections - Intro, Technical Details, Status, and Interesting Problem.
+- Each "Topic Directory" should contain a README.md file which is further divided in 3 sections - Intro, Structure, Technical Details, Status, and Interesting Problem.
-	- **Intro** - May contain basic information about the data structure and the information about how the directory is organized.
+	- **Intro** - May contain basic information about the data structure and its applications.
+	- **Structure** - May contain basic information about how content in the directory is organized.
 	- **Technical Details** - This is the most important part as it contains information about the Big-O runtime while performing various operations on those data structures.
 There cannot be a specific structure for this one as it varies for different data structures but try to be consistent with the other "Topic Directories".
 	- **Status** - This section informs the viewers and other developers about the current status of the "Topic Directory".
 It may include details about the completed and pending algorithms, completeness of the interview questions, reliability of the code already present in the repository, and more.
 	- **Interesting Problem** - This is an open for discussion section where open-source community can get together and work on interesting or trending problems related to the data structure.
 Once the problem is solved, it will not be removed from the list, but we will acknowledge the user who has solved the problem by adding their name on the README.md file.